When you believe in a cause, it becomes your baby, and one of the hardest things to do is let go of its name.

 Choose the Right Frame

 The key to choosing the right frame is to focus on your audience’s world view, their current beliefs and behaviors.
 Ask yourself: What does my audience value?
-How can I frame this issue in a positive way that resonates and builds on that basic value principle and avoids activating a polarizing or counter-productive frame?
+How can I frame this issue in a positive way that resonates and builds on a shared basic value principle and avoids activating a polarizing or counter-productive frame?

 Signs of Success